Often, quality products are born from situations where creative people need to find solutions to their own problems.

 The philosophy behind everything

-This sentiment applies to all types of digital products; The more you understand about the niche you’re in, the better you can create and support products that meet the needs of your customers.
+This approach works well for all types of digital products; The more you understand about the niche you’re in, the better you can create and support products that meet the needs of your customers.

 But it’s more than just making cool stuff that people like and find useful.
 We’ve often talked about the importance of providing stellar customer support.
 In fact, we wrote a post about it!